Coastguard plane joins search for missing Whatipu swimmer

 Coastguard have sent air support to help search for a teenager swept out to sea from a isolated Auckland beach yesterday.

-The 16-year-old disappeared from Whatipu while swimming with his family, who tried to save him to no avail.
+However, police have now called off the shoreline search for the 16-year-old, after he disappeared from Whatipu while swimming with his family, who tried to save him to no avail.

+Police said they will continue to perform periodic aerial searches with their Eagle helicopter, while Surf Life Saving would also perform periodic sweeps of the beach in the coming days.

 Witnesses told how one woman, thought to be a relative, rushed to help after the boy got stuck in a rip around 1pm.